Interconnectivity¶

 - event¶

-In a synapse spikes generate events, which constitute stimulation of the synapse mechanism and the transmission of a signal.
+In a synapse, spikes generates events, which constitute stimulation of the synapse mechanism and the transmission of a signal.
 A synapse may receive events directly from an event generator.

 - event generator¶